pocomane/e/README.md

 - Scripting through intuitive Lua interface
 - Incremental search (and replace)
-- Multiple modi (similar to Vim)
-- Mnemonic movement (feels like Vim, just different enough for you to be frustrated)
 - Limitless Undo (until memory runs out)
 - Extensible syntax highlighting
 - No global state in the library part (just in `main.c`)